Solar Protects Against Rising Electricity Prices

 Designing for off-grid in the country, you want to make sure your system is free from snow all winter.
 We recommend our Quick Track ground mount racking.
 Featured above this text, our patented ground mount racking has two positions.
 One position is low in the summer to harvest energy from the high sun and high in the winter (above the avalanche angle) to shed snow quickly, gain more power from the low winter sun and get extra power from the reflection of sunlight off the snow in front of the array.
 It produces 12-15% more power than a fixed rack and yet has no sensors, controllers, motors, actuators that are expensive to maintain.

 Many people think they might as well go with an off-grid system but modern homes with large energy loads require substantial inverter and battery installations at a more significant cost.
 Solar can likely produce the power the home needs (as long as not electrically heated) but the currently available inverters need to be ganged together with large battery banks to get the energy required to start well pumps, run electric stoves, washers, dryers, etc. for any extended period of time.
 If you are going off-grid with your home do not look for least cost as it will equal long-term unhappiness, frustration and the greatest expense in the long run.

-iSolara Solar Power is the largest solar installer in Eastern Ontario and we have a very solid process to deliver what we promise.
+iSolara Solar Power is one of the largest solar installers in Canada focusing on Ontario and BC and we have a very solid process to deliver what we promise.
 Before you go off-grid, let us review what you energy needs are, calculate your annual use, design a system to supply it and then provide you a proposal that details the system we would install.
 We charge a little to do a solid off-grid design but compared to the cost of fixing something that was designed wrong it is money well invested.